Adapted from his own novella The Hellbound Heart, Clive Barker made his directorial debut in 1987 with the delightfully disturbing Hellraiser.

 Punk fashion, Catholicism and visits to SM clubs in New York City and Amsterdam inspired Barker’s vision of the Cenobites and costume designer Jane Wildgoose reminisces on her notes from Barker; “He wanted “1. areas of revealed flesh where some kind of torture has, or is occurring.
 2. something associated with butchery involved” and then here we have a very Clive turn of phrase, I’ve written down, ‘repulsive glamour.'”
 Barker also insisted the Cenobites “should be ‘magnificent super-butchers’.
 There would be one or two of them with some ‘hangers-on’ as he put it, and that there would be four or five altogether.”

-While nothing quite compares to the first time we’re properly introduced to this gruesome foursome, Hellraiser’s flawed sequel Hellbound managed to lessen their mystique by having them quickly dispatched during a lacklustre showdown.
+Briefly onto the sequels … while nothing quite compares to the first time we’re properly introduced to this gruesome foursome, Hellraiser’s flawed sequel Hellbound managed to lessen their mystique by having them quickly dispatched during a lacklustre showdown.

 Directed by Tony Randel (who co-edited the original), Hellbound also provided an unnecessary backstory to Pinhead’s origins.
 A frequent frustration with the horror genre and especially pertaining to a supernatural villain, such as Rob Zombie’s prequels that boringly explain John Carpenter’s mystical creation of Michael Myers.
 Here we learn that Pinhead was World War I veteran Captain Eliot Spencer and while there’s a morsel of an interesting idea in the somewhat literal interpretation of “war is hell”.
 To overexplain and undermine the franchises’ icon is a lethal combination in a film that then hurtles towards an incoherent third act.